A New Thought for Christmas

-A New Thought for Christmas is a 2008 Christmas album (tenth overall studio release) by rock singer Melissa Etheridge, released on September 30, 2008.
+A New Thought for Christmas is the 10th studio album, and first Christmas album, by American singer-songwriter Melissa Etheridge, released by Island Records on September 30, 2008.

 Track listing

 All songs written by Melissa Etheridge, except where noted.

 In the album's liner notes, Etheridge states that although she has never been a religious person, Christmas has always been one of her favorite times of year.
 She states that the album is her attempt "to bridge our old oppressive cultural ways with the enlightenment of our coming future."
 The album contains a mix of traditional Christmas songs and original compositions.